redooor/redminportal/README.md

 # Important note

+Version 0.4.0 **may break** your front-end due to the change in UserPricelist.
+Refer to [UPGRADE.md](UPGRADE.md) for the upgrading instructions.

-Version 0.3.0 is backward compatible to Version 0.2.0.
+Version 0.3.* is backward compatible to Version 0.2.0.

 Version 0.2.0 is **NOT** backward compatible to Version 0.1.*.